 The H7N9 virus, commonly known as bird flu, can now be spread to humans.
-Find out what the virus really is and its symptoms as the Department of Infectious Diseases at Singapore General Hospital shares.
+Find out what its symptoms are as the Department of Infectious Diseases at Singapore General Hospital shares

 How serious is the H7N9 bird flu?